ka8725/ka8725.github.com/_posts/2012-04-28-how-to-deploy-redmine-to-heroku.md

 title: "How to deploy Redmine to Heroku"
 description: "This post describes how to deploy free bugtracker Redmine 2 to free Hosting - Heroku"
 tags: [heroku, redmine, rails, hosting]
+share: true
+redirect_from:
+  - /2012/04/28/how-to-deploy-redmine-to-heroku/
 ---
-{% include JB/setup %}

 This post describes how to deploy absolutely free bugtracker - **Redmine** to free hosting **Heroku**.
 That's way you will have free bugtracker in the internet.
 There are many post in the internet that describe how to deploy old version of **Redmine** to **Heroku**, but I couldn't find any information how to deploy new version of **Redmine**: **Redmine 2**.
 So if you have the same problem - you are welcome

 ## Changes for Heroku

 > NOTE: This manual is actual only for Redmine 2.2.2 version.
 There are a lot of changes in next release which will be I think 2.2.3.
-I would write manual for Redmine 2.2.3 if you donated me:
-{% include JB/donate %}

 So let's go!
 Firstly we need to clone sources from **github**: